samado11/Coursera/README.md

 # Coursera
-This section is collections of my coursera study work
+This section is collections of my coursera study works.